livewire/livewire/docs/installation.md

 > Make sure that if you are manually bundling Livewire and Alpine, that you rebuild your assets whenever you run `composer update`.

 > [!warning] Not compatible with Laravel Mix
 > Laravel Mix will not work if you are manually bundling Livewire and AlpineJS.
-We recommend you switch to Vite if you need this ability.
+Instead, we recommend that you [switch to Vite](https://laravel.com/docs/vite).

 ## Publishing Livewire's frontend assets